Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS student guide - Lift and shift.md

 7. Lucerne demands there is a way to "fail back" if something goes wrong at any point in the migration process.

-8. Both applications are intranet applications.
+8. Both applications are Intranet applications.
 Lucerne requires connectivity from their corporate network to be robust, secure and performant.

-9. All Azure deployments must support least-privilege access controls and protections to ensure production resources cannot be modified or deleted without authorization or by accident.
+9. All Azure deployments must support least-privilege access controls, and protections to ensure production resources cannot be modified or deleted without authorization or by accident.

 10. Mechanisms must be in place to control and monitor Azure cost and prevent use of unapproved Azure services.

+11. Lucerne needs a solution for monitoring performance and availability of every level of the applications.

 ### Customer objections